Skip to main content

 High-dollar financing could spell trouble down the road

 Record-high new car monthly payments, record-high financed totals and record-high loan terms.
-American car shoppers broke several new car affordability records in the second quarter of 2025, according to a recent Edmunds report, a stark reminder that the era of the $1,000-plus monthly car payment is well underway.
+American car shoppers broke several new car affordability records in the second quarter of 2025, according to a recent Edmunds report, a stark reminder that the $1,000-plus monthly car payment is evolving from an anomaly to an increasingly common occurrence.

 Nearly 20% of new-car shoppers have agreed to monthly payments of $1,000 or more in the second quarter of this year (between April and June), according to Edmunds' sales data.
 More borrowers — exceeding 22% — are opting for 84-month loans, which nearly doubled from six years ago.
-Meanwhile, 0% finance deals have shrunk to less than 1%, shoppers are making smaller downpayments, and interest rates remain historically high at 7.2%.
+Meanwhile, zero percent car loans have shrunk to less than 1%.
+Shoppers are making smaller down payments, and interest rates remain historically high at around 7%.

 "It's clear that buyers are pulling the few levers they can control to manage affordability, whether that's by taking on longer loans, financing more, or putting less money down — even if some of those decisions increase their total costs," said Ivan Drury, Edmunds' director of insights.

 Stretching a loan out over time may lower the monthly bill, but it saddles the borrower with more debt.
-Since interest is typically front-loaded on an auto loan, the borrower may have less equity in the car if they decide to sell it before the seven-year life of the loan expires.
+Since interest is typically front-loaded on an auto loan, the borrower may have less equity in the car if they decide to sell it before a seven-year loan term expires.
 It happens more often than you'd think.
-People get bored with their cars, want to upsize into a larger vehicle after having a child, or even get a case of buyer's remorse when they didn't pay close enough attention to the sales contract.
-Any of these scenarios could lead to a borrower owing more money on the car than it’s worth, which is known as having negative equity or commonly referred to as being ""upside down" or "underwater"" on the loan.
+People often become bored with their cars, want to upsize into a larger vehicle after having a child, or even develop a case of buyer's remorse when they didn't pay close enough attention to the sales contract.
+Any of these scenarios could lead to a negative equity (also called "upside down" or "underwater" on the loan), which occurs when a person owes more money on the car than it's actually worth.

 "While extended loan terms may make a monthly payment more palatable, consumers need to keep in mind the risks associated with a loan extended that far into the future, including increased costs for upkeep down the line and the risk of being underwater on the loan if the car is traded in before it's paid off," said Joseph Yoon, Edmunds' consumer insights analyst.

-If a borrower with a seven-year loan term trades in a vehicle with negative equity, any down payment the borrower makes will not touch the new car's financed amount and will typically be used to reduce the negative equity.
+When a borrower with a seven-year loan term trades in a vehicle with negative equity, any down payment the borrower makes will not touch the new car's financed amount.
+That money typically goes to reducing the negative equity on the trade-in rather than toward the new car.
 The remaining balance owed is then rolled over into the new loan.
-This, in turn, increases the risk of a higher interest rate, and it becomes a vicious cycle of debt carried over into subsequent cars.
+This, in turn, often leads to a higher interest rate, worsening the negative equity, and it becomes a vicious cycle of debt carried over into subsequent cars.

 In the second quarter of 2025, the average borrower who financed with negative equity paid $15,881 in interest, versus $9,619 paid by a borrower without negative equity, according to Edmunds data.

-The downside of negative equity is one reason why Edmunds recommends a 60-month or five-year loan term.
+This major downside of negative equity is one reason why Edmunds recommends a 60-month or five-year loan term

-These historic borrowing highs could spell trouble down the road.
+These historic borrowing highs are likely to spell trouble down the road.

 "Consumers are continuously stretching to afford new vehicles in this market, and while tariffs haven't directly driven these Q2 numbers, they're certainly not going to make things any easier for shoppers moving forward," Drury said.